 One of the primary job selection criterions available through the Shared Spool mods is the availability of a particular resource name being available on a particular system.
 In the past, we maintained these names in a table within the Shared Spool Mods code; and provided JES2 commands that would alter the state of the resources, either on or off.
-We now use WLM Scheduling Environment names instead.
+We now use the IBM supported WLM Scheduling Environment names instead.
 The scheduling environment names are the same ones displayed on the SDSF SE panel.
 The scheduling environments are on when all of the resource names that make up each environment are also on.
 WLM resource names are the same names displayed on the SDSF RES panel.
-The WLM scheduling environment names are what are matched on the "/\ROUTE XEQ scheduling environment names are what are matched on the "/\ROUTE XEQ scheduling environment names.
+The WLM scheduling environment names are what are matched on the "/ROUTE XEQ scheduling environment name" JECL statements.
 This function is virtually identical to the new SCHENV parameter on the jobcard.
-In fact, we substitute the internal value of the SCHENV with what we find in the /\ROUTE XEQ card only if there is no current value set for SCHENV.
-These mods supported the function long before JES2 adopted the facility, which appears to have been modeled after the Shared Spool mods, and arose out of a long standing SHARE requirement.
+In fact, we substitute the internal value of the SCHENV with what we find in the /ROUTE XEQ card only if there is no current value set for SCHENV.
+These mods supported the function long before JES2 adopted the facility, which arose out of a long standing SHARE requirement.

-While these mods continue to support the older style /\ROUTE XEQ statements to route jobs for execution based on resource locations, we strongly suggest that the older /\ROUTE XEQ statements for job selection be replaced by the new IBM supported SCHENV= parameter on the jobcard.
+While these mods continue to support the older style /ROUTE XEQ statements to route jobs for execution based on resource locations, we strongly suggest that the older /ROUTE XEQ statements for job selection be replaced by the new IBM supported SCHENV= parameter on the jobcard.